flatironinstitute/inferelator/devnotes.md

 nosetests
 ```

-The `SKIP_KVS_TESTS` environment variable suppresses test that require
+The `SKIP_KVS_TESTS` environment variable suppresses tests that require
 external parallelism support from the
 (KVS package)[https://github.com/flatironinstitute/kvsstcp] because these steps
 require a special invocation (see below).